Children who may qualify for CHIP must meet income guidelines and be:

 CHIP is funded by the state and federal governments.
 CHIP families also contribute through co-pays and premiums.

-CHIP is administered by the Utah Department of Health.
-CHIP currently contracts with SelectHealth and Molina Healthcare of Utah to provide health care services.
+CHIP is administered by the Utah Department of Health and Human Services.
+CHIP currently contracts with SelectHealth and Molina Healthcare of Utah to provide healthcare services.
 Additionally, CHIP contracts with Premier Access to provide dental care services.

 The following describes who does not pay co-pays or premiums: